SouthernMethodistUniversity/SMU_SuperPOD_101/_episodes/04-Using container.md

 Once the container is import and created into your folder in SuperPOD, you can simply activate it from login node when requesting a compute node:

 ```
-$ srun -N1 -G1 -c10 --mem=64G --time=12:00:00 --container-image $WORK/sqsh/nvidia+tensorflow+22.12-tf1-py3.sqsh --container-mounts=$WORK --pty $SHELL
+$ srun -N1 -G1 -c10 --mem=64G --time=12:00:00 --container-image $WORK/sqsh/nvidia+tensorflow+22.12-tf2-py3.sqsh --container-mounts=$WORK --pty $SHELL

 ```

 - Once loaded, you are placed into **/workspace** which is the container local storage.
 You can navigate to your **$HOME or $WORK** folder freely.

-Note that in this example, I mounted the container to **$WORK** location so I can only access it from
+- Note that in this example, I mounted the container to **$WORK** location only but you can always mount it to your own working directory